-- Configure the PWM pin (RC5/CCP1) as an input by setting the TRISC<5> bit. - 2.
-Set the PWM period by loading the PR2 register. - Configure the CCP module for the PWM mode by loading the CCP1CON register with the appropriate values. - 4.
+- 1. Configure the PWM pin (RC5/CCP1) as an input by setting the TRISC<5> bit. - 2.
+Set the PWM period by loading the PR2 register. - 3.
+Configure the CCP module for the PWM mode by loading the CCP1CON register with the appropriate values. - 4.
 Set the PWM duty cycle by loading the CCPR1L register and CCP1CON<5:4> bits. - 5.
-Configure and start TMR2: - Clear the TMR2 interrupt flag bit by clearing the TMR2IF bit (PIR1<1>). - Set the TMR2 prescale value by loading the T2CKPS bits (T2CON<1:0>). - Enable Timer2 by setting the TMR2ON bit (T2CON<2>). - Enable PWM output after a new PWM cycle has started: - Wait until TMR2 overflows (TMR2IF bit is set). - Enable the RC5/CCP1 pin output by clearing the TRISC<5> bit.
+Configure and start TMR2: - Clear the TMR2 interrupt flag bit by clearing the TMR2IF bit of the PIR1 Register. - Set the TMR2 prescale value by loading the T2CKPS bits of the T2CON Register. - Enable Timer2 by setting the TMR2ON bit of the T2CON Register. - Enable PWM output after a new PWM cycle has started: - Wait until TMR2 overflows (TMR2IF bit is set). - Enable the RC5/CCP1 pin output by clearing the TRISC<5> bit.